-B. Reinvestment
+A. Reinvestment

-Section 458A (f) of the Social Security Act requires states to use incentive payments to supplement and not supplant funds used by the State in its IV-D Program.
-The Act requires states to maintain or exceed program expenditures for the base federal fiscal year 1998.
+Section 458A (f) of the Social Security Act requires states to use incentive payments to supplement and not supplant funds used by the state in its IV-D Program.
+The act requires states to maintain or exceed program expenditures for the base federal fiscal year 1998.

-If the State fails to meet this requirement, incentives will be reduced by OCSE to Nevada.
+If the state fails to meet this requirement, incentives will be reduced by OCSE to Nevada.
 These reduced incentives will be the amount disbursed to the offices by the formula described in I. B.

-C. Data Reliability
+B. Data Reliability

 Section 452 (g) (2) (c) of the Social Security Act requires data to be complete and reliable.
 If OCSE determines the data reported is not reliable and incentives are not distributed to the State, no incentives will be distributed to the IV-D offices.
-If the IV-D office has received estimated incentives, the amount of estimated incentives received will be deducted from the monthly reimbursement.

 OCSE will evaluate the data for the outcome measurements proposed in 45 CFR 305.
 Federal audit staff may determine data is unreliable for specific measurements.
-Offices will not receive estimated incentives for those outcome measurements determined to be incomplete and unreliable.

-D. Case Assignment Rules
+C. Case Assignment Rules